-The Virtex-5 FPGA System Monitor can digitally calibrate out any offset-and-gain errors in the ADC and supply sensor (see "Calibration Coefficients," page 35 for an explanation of offset and gain errors).
+The Virtex-6 FPGA System Monitor can digitally calibrate out any offset-and-gain errors in the ADC and supply sensor (see Calibration Coefficients for an explanation of offset and gain errors).
 By connecting known voltages (V{REFN} and V{REFP}) to the ADC and supply sensor, the offset-and-gain errors can be calculated and correction coefficients generated.
 System Monitor has a built-in calibration function that calculates these coefficients automatically.
 By initiating a conversion on ADC channel 8 (08h), all calibration coefficients are calculated and then applied during normal operation when calibration is enabled.
-BUSY transitions High for the entire calibration sequence.
+BUSY transitions High for the duration of the entire calibration sequence.
 This calibration sequence is three times longer than a regular conversion on a sensor channel.
 These calibration coefficients are applied to measurements by setting the calibration enable bits in Configuration Register 1.
-See Figure 8, page 22.
+See Figure 9, page 18.